-In an effort to formalize as a national Indian organization, ITBC petitioned for and was granted a federal charter in 2009 pursuant to Section 17 of the Indian Reorganization Act.
-Today, ITBC is comprised of 69 federally recognized Indian Tribes in nineteen (19) states with fifty-five (55) buffalo herds.
-In just the last year, ITBC added the Forest County Potawatomi Community of Wisconsin, the Seminole Nation of Oklahoma, and the Sac & Fox Tribes of the Mississippi in Iowa to its membership.
+In an effort to formalize as a national Indian organization, ITBC petitioned for and was granted a federal charter in 2009 under Section 17 of the Indian Reorganization Act.
+Today, ITBC is comprised of 84 federally recognized Indian Tribes in twenty-one (21) states with sixty-four (64) buffalo herds, including some that are quite small.
+In just the last year six more tribes have passed resolutions and requested membership including the Bays Mills Indian Community and the Lac Vieux Desert Band of Lake Superior Chippewa both of Michigan, the Eastern Shawnee Tribe, the Comanche Nation and the Pawnee Nation, all of Oklahoma, and the Miccosukee Tribe of Florida.
 The member tribes of the ITBC currently have a combined population nearing one million tribal members.